Leonard Hamm

-Leonard Hamm is a former commissioner of the Baltimore Police Department who served as the head of the department from 2004-2007.
+Leonard Hamm is a former commissioner of the Baltimore Police Department who served as the head of the department from 2004 to 2007.

 Biography

 Hamm grew up in Baltimore's Cherry Hill neighborhood, attended Baltimore City College and joined the department in 1974.
 He would eventually rise to the rank of Lieutenant and then Major under former commissioner Thomas Frazier, becoming the Baltimore Police Department's first African American officer to command the Central District.
 With a rising homicide rate, departmental personnel problems and a mayoral election approaching, Hamm was asked to resign by Mayor Sheila Dixon in the summer of 2007.
 Hamm was succeeded by Deputy Commissioner for Operations Frederick H. Bealefeld III, a 26-year veteran of the force.
-Hamm currently works as the Chief of Campus Police at Coppin State University in Baltimore.
+Hamm worked as the Chief of Campus Police at Coppin State University in Baltimore until June 2021.